BuvinJT/distbuilder/docs/LowLevel.md

     absPath( relativePath, basePath=None )

-Covert a relative path to an absolute path.
+Convert a relative path to an absolute path.
 If a `basePath` is not specified, the path is re resolved relative to `THIS_DIR` (which may or **MAY NOT** be the *current working directory*).

+### homePath, desktopPath

+    homePath( relPath=None )
+    desktopPath( relPath=None )

+Convert a relative path to an absolute path, within the current user's home directory or desktop directory.

 ### joinPathQtIfw